By Catherine Austin Fitts and the Solari team, originally published on July 4, 2004

 Many people understand the value of doing a budget for their financial resources.
-It is relatively rare for people to do an annual budget that mathematically analyzes how we spend our time—or how we want to invest it going forward.
+It is relatively rare, however, for people to do an annual budget that mathematically analyzes how they spend their time—or how they want to invest it going forward.
 One year, Catherine’s senior management team finished working on their company business plan, and all were satisfied that the plan was complete.
-At the last minute, however, a decision was made to estimate the individual, team, and collective time investment for the coming year.
+At the last minute, a decision was made to estimate the individual, team, and collective time investment for the coming year.
 Lo and behold, the group discovered that they had allocated 700% of their time.
 Their annual goals were overly ambitious.
-As a result, they had made promises they woul not have been able to keep.
+As a result, they had made promises they would not have been able to keep.
 They were saved by the time budget.

 - Your time is precious.

 - Your time can be valued more by you and those around you.

 - Study who and what you are investing your time in.

 - Identify who and what wastes your time.